ncatlab/nlab-content/pages/8/7/0/8/18078/content.md

 \end{proof}

 Take note that this proof does not demonstrate that $f(B_{\delta}(x_0))$ is open.
 Instead, it shows that there is a bijective $C^1$-function $f|_{f^{-1}(B_{\epsilon}(y_0)) } : f^{-1}(B_{\epsilon}(y_0)) \rightarrow B_{\epsilon}(y_0)$.

+The inverse function theorem is critical as an intermediate step as it relates to

+* The implicit function theorem

+* The tubular neighborhood theorem

+* The Thom-Pontrjagin theorem

+## In algebraic geometry

+In algebraic geometry, Hensel's lemma

+* The Thom-Pontrjagin Theorem in algebraic geometry

+* The Thom-Pontrjagin

 * {#Rudin1976} [[Walter Rudin]], _Principles of Mathematical Analysis_, 3rd edition, International Series in Pure and Applied Mathematics, McGraw-Hill (1976).